jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 1.1.3
+- updated the Home screen layout so the privacy/info footer text is pinned to the bottom of the screen

 ### 1.1.2
 - updated recovered photos/videos screen to use the same rich list layout as scan results
 - updated recovered audio screen to use a consistent card-based list layout with audio icon thumb